Smartnestcz/examples/Tutorials/Plant-Watering/README.md

 ![Smartnest Logo](https://www.smartnest.cz/img/Logo-vector-login.png)
-# Smart button project
+# Plant watering system

-## Build your own smart button to control anything
+## Build your own smart watering system

 Learn how to build your own smart watering system and control it using Google home or Alexa.